-The Agal also has a very interesting history!
-As it used to be used as a camel hobble at night.
-A camel hobble ties the front legs of the camel together, in case you didn’t know!
+The Agal also has an interesting history!
+It was used as a camel hobble at night to tie the front legs of the camel together and echoes the bedouin history of the UAE.

-The Bisht is a decorative long cloak that goes over the Kandura and is only typically worn by those of high status and for weddings.
-This is how you can tell who the groom is!
+The Bisht is a long decorative cloak that goes over the Kandura.
+It is usually only worn for special occasions or by dignitaries.
+If you get the chance to see an Emirati wedding, this is how you can tell who the groom is!

 What do men wear under the Kandura?

 We know you’ve secretly wanted to ask this question!
-So we’ll give you exactly what should be worn underneath.
+What should be worn underneath?

-On the top, it’s common to either wear a plain white t-shirt or vest under the Kandura also.
+On the top, it’s common to either wear a plain white t-shirt or vest under the Kandura.
 This stops the fabric from rubbing and chaffing and adds extra coverage.
 It also ensures the Kandura looks nice and smooth over the body.

 What is the history of the Kandura?

 So while the Ghutra and Agal have a very long history with bedouins and also serve a practical side, the Kandura is a little different.
 UAE men are descended from Bedouin Arabs who roamed the deserts of Arabia.

 The Agal had a dual use, as it would be used to bind the front legs of the camel together called a hobble while they slept at night in the desert.